Trench Shield Solutions: Strengths and Advantages

 3. Temporary trench shields can be economically rented and are much less expensive than fixed shoring systems.
 Contractors who don’t prefer to invest in producing or purchasing their own can simply rent or subcontract the supply and installation from Companies who has high expertise in the business, like ESC Trench Shoring Inc. Trench Shield or Trench Box profiles can be built to within 100mm (4 in.) of actual dimensional needs, avoiding unnecessary excavation and backfilling works.
 Contractors should always use a Competent Person to evaluate the trench and the trench shield requirements and should always follow the Trench Shields manufacturers’ tab data sheet.

-4. Trench Shields are available in a wide range of sizes and strength categories that suit different volume requirements and soil conditions.
-They can also be provided in custom sizes.
+4. Trench Shields are available in a wide range of trench box sizes and strength categories that suit different volume requirements and soil conditions.
+They can also be provided in custom trench box sizes.
 Shields can be easily adjusted to appropriate widths using fixed or adjustable spreaders and struts.
 ESC Trench Shields provide a size matrix of close dimensional increments for easy and economical selection that will match configurations of the trench and equipment to be used.

 5. Trench shield solutions eliminates the need for sloping and benching of trench walls, hence wide excavations are no longer required.
 Not only excavation time is reduced but also the backfill volume, cutting down overall expenditures by significant amounts.
 They are of huge help when Right of Way is limited and workspace needs to be maximized.